spiiph/atlasgce-modules/condor/README.md

 ## Contents

-The `condor` module does the following:
+The *condor* module does the following:

 * Installs the Condor package
-* Creates the `condor` user and group and necessary directories
+* Creates the `Condor` user and group and necessary directories
 * Creates Condor job execution users (`node` and `csnode` roles)
 * Creates the Condor pool password (optional)
 * Writes role specific configuration to `/etc/condor/condor_config.local`